 HOW TO BECOME A TENNIS OFFICIAL – Texas

 1) You must first be a member of USTA.
-If you are not a member, you can join online at United States Tennis Association membership.
+If you are not a member, you can join USTA online at United States Tennis Association Click here.

-2) Contact your "Area Coordinator" or Sectional Chair in Texas: (TX Coordinator Link).
+2) Contact your "Area Coordinator" or Sectional Chair in Texas: Click Here.
 Let them know of your interest.
 Because Texas is so large – we have "Area Coordinators," who assist with local recruitment, local training, learning materials and other needs of Officials.
 Stay in touch with your Coordinator – they are an important part of Texas Officiating.

-4) Pass a background check – (This is paid for by the USTA and only takes a couple minutes to submit) all new Officials must take and pass the background check and ALL Officials must take and pass the background check every ‘odd’ year (I.E. to be certified in 2015 must submit the background check in 2014)
+5) Pass a Back Ground Check Click Here – (This is paid for by the USTA and only takes a couple minutes to submit) all new Officials must take and pass the background check and ALL Officials must take and pass the background check every ‘odd’ year (I.E. to be certified in 2015 must submit the background check in 2014)

-5) Register for a NUCULA account (NUCULA Registration Link).
+6) Register for a NUCULA account Click here.
 NUCULA is mandatory for ALL USTA Officials – including Provisional’s.
 NUCULA has MANY functions but the most important is that it is the place where an official records one’s work record.
 The work record must be submitted to USTA each year in order to continue officiating year to year.
 Other information provided via NUCULA include: educational materials, registry of all Officials across the U.S., tournaments/events list, evaluations and many other functions.

-6) Get a Uniform… Now that you have finished the above steps, and have talked with your Area Coordinator about opportunities to work, you will want to get the appropriate uniform.
-You must have the official shirt which you can purchase at the Uniform Site.
+7) Get a Uniform… Now that you have finished the above steps, and have talked with your Area Coordinator about opportunities to work, you will want to get the appropriate uniform.
+You must have the official shirt which you can purchase at the Uniform Site Click here.
 All other outerwear can be purchased at the Uniform Site or you can wear a plain navy blue jacket, sweater, or vest with no logos.
 You can also wear a plain beige cap or visor with no logo.

-8) YOU’RE READY!
-Get your availability out to your Coordinator (TX Coordinator Link), Referees, and Tournament Directors.
+9) YOU’RE READY!
+Get your availability out to your Coordinator (Texas Coordinator Link), Referees, and Tournament Directors.
 You will want to WORK, WORK, WORK, to gain experience needed to expand your opportunities in Officiating.
 Work tournaments your Referees feel you are ready for… you will gain experience by working different events including juniors, adults, and seniors.
 They are all different and bring varied challenges.